pav-hash/DragonStats/README.md

 be as simple as a raspberry pi!

 Simply place all the files into a web enabled directory.
-Once that is done, open up a browser and go to:  http://yourdomain.com/dragonstats.php
+Once that is done, open up a browser and go to:  http://yourdomain.com/DragonStats/login.php The default username and password is shown on the login screen for you.

+EASIEST WAY:  just go to your base html directory and type: sudo -u www-data git clone https://github.com/pav-hash/DragonStats.git

 The first time the stats page runs, it will auto-scan your entire /24 subnet looking for your miners.
 The auto-scan process takes between 5-20 seconds depending upon how